odinuv/web/en/apv/articles/cookies-sessions/index.md

 cryptic URL parameters).

 ## Cookies
-A cookie is a general purpose **client** side storage.
+A cookie is a general purpose **client-side** storage.
 You can store short strings under a named identifier.
 You might be asking how a client-side storage is helpful to maintain state of application on a server?
 I already told you -- server decides to believe information from a client, that is all you have.
 The client is used to store its own state for server (or at least part of it).